Trauma Therapy

 • Guilt, shame, self-blame

-• Social isolationg and withdrawing from others
+• Social isolation and withdrawing from others

 • Feeling sad or hopeless